-The UK has left the EU, and the transition period comes to an end on the 31 December 2020.
-Prepare your business by checking the new rules that will apply from the 1 January 2021 and take action now.
+The UK has now left the EU, and the transition period came to an end on the 31 December 2020.
+Ensure your business is ready to trade with the EU by checking the new rules that now apply.

 Quick online survey

 The online Check how to get ready for new rules in 2021 tool will guide you through a series of questions and provide you with a list of results to support you getting ready for the new rules.
 At the end of the survey, make sure you subscribe to the email updates on the results page to be notified about any new announcements and developments that may affect you.

 Crucial steps for importers and exporters to take now

 1. Ensure your company is registered for both imports and exports

 Does your UK company have an EORI number that starts with GB?